Amrutha2103/quiz-box/README.md

 ### **Features to implement**

-- When there is time, I would like to expand this quiz game to include timer within which the quiz has to be completed.
+- When there is time, I would like to expand this quiz game to include the user's name.
 - I would also include an option to go back to the previous questions to edit the answer if the user wishes.

 ## **Testing**